 In June 2016, U.S. House of Representatives leadership released a Tax Reform Task Force Blueprint which, among other things, recommended the U.S. move to a consumption or destination-based tax system and adopt corresponding border adjustments taxing imports.
-During the first half of 2017, the House Ways and Means Committee has explored adopting the concepts of the Tax Reform Task Force Blueprint into law.
-If adopted comprehensively as contemplated by the Tax Reform Task Force Blueprint, these proposals could materially adversely impact the insurance and reinsurance industry and our own results of operations.
+During the first half of 2017, the House Ways and Means Committee explored adopting the concepts of the Tax Reform Task Force Blueprint into law.
+If adopted, these proposals could materially adversely impact the insurance and reinsurance industry and our own results of operations.
 In particular, the enactment of such legislation could substantially decrease the exportability of risk and reduce our access to capital and business as a whole.
 Such legislation may also result in increased prices for our products and services, which could cause a decrease in demand for these products and services.
 It is also possible that border adjustments could result in retaliatory actions by other countries.

 In April 2017, the Trump Administration released a statement of principles relating to personal and corporate tax reform.
-In respect of business taxation, the statement of principles called for, among other things the adoption of a 15% business tax rate, the imposition of a territorial U.S. tax system, a one-time tax on U.S. assets held in other jurisdictions, and the elimination of certain tax breaks for special interests.
+Among other things, the statement of principles called for the adoption of a 15% business tax rate, the imposition of a territorial U.S. tax system, a one-time tax on U.S. assets held in other jurisdictions, and the elimination of certain tax breaks for specific types of economic activity or transactions.
 The statement of principles did not address the border adjustment proposals reflected in the Tax Reform Task Force Blueprint.
-However, Trump Administration officials were reported to have indicated in interviews the possibility of consideration of a border adjustment or related border tax mechanism.
-At this time, no specific proposed legislative language has been released by either the House or the Trump Administration.
-Accordingly, material uncertainty remains as to the possibility, terms, likelihood and timing of any U.S. tax law change.